melle002/ISTA420/Homework/ista420homework08.md

 ##### 7. How do you create a SEQUENCE object?
 by using the CREATE SEQUENCE command
 ##### 8. How do you use a SEQUENCE object?
+you call it by it's name
 ##### 9. How do you alter a SEQUENCE object?
-in the UPDATE statement
+in the Alter statement
 ##### 10. What is the diﬀerence between DELETE and TRUNCATE?
 Truncate is minimally logged and DELETE is fully logged
 ##### 11. What is the diﬀerence between DELETE and DROP TABLE?
 Drop is used to drop a table.
 DELETE is used to delete data within the table, keeping the Table.